Anastasia-Labs/aiken-design-patterns/README.md

 in the ledger settings.
 Cardano's governance process then decides whether the parameter change is ratified and enacted.

+The on-chain passage proof authenticates the complete live cost model for the selected Plutus language, not the identity or voting history of the governance action that enacted it.
+The pattern assumes it is negligibly unlikely for an independently submitted action to receive enough governance support to enact the exact same single-builtin change, with every other cost preserved, by chance.
+Deliberate uses of this approval signal must be coordinated through the shared proposal list; the list cannot cryptographically exclude a matching action submitted outside it.

 A proposal moves through the following lifecycle:

-1. The proposer registers an approval signal, a deadline, and the script that will enforce the final action.
+1. The proposer registers an approval signal, the script that will enforce the final action, and an automatically derived coupling deadline.
 2. The proposal is linked to the matching Cardano governance action when that action is submitted.
 3. After the governance action is enacted, the updated ledger settings provide